fabricai/ai-inside/README.md

 ### Other invoices

 User added content, e.g. a customer manually adds an invoice to accounting system should be handled the same way as PDF invoice.

+Here, make sure to add all attachments to the `IFabricaiInvoice` if they just are allowed `mimeType`.

 ### Minimum requirements for the dataset